ruchimvaltech/IntellilogTool/README.md

 - "D:/Hackathon/TempDir"

-## Add some log files in below folder
+## For analyzing the latest log please give your path in paramete.json

-- "D:/Hackathon/App_Data/logs",
+- "log_folder_path": "src/SampleLogs/"

 #############################################################################################